dikalo/ahome-ace/README.md

-The following components are required to work with Client-IO:
+The following components are required to work with ahome-ace:

 * GWT 2.5 and higher
 * ahome-core project